 |Kirby Park Irish Jester (by ESB Irish Enough, ex Yellow Empress) with Margaret Jones SA|

 Four years later tragedy struck again as Vanessa lost ESB Irish Enough to endocarditis, an infection of the heart.
 “He had caught a cold and the bacteria migrated to his heart without me realizing.
-I was lunging him one day working on his canter transitions and he just suddenly neighed, flung himself into the fence, staggered and dropped dead at my feat.
+I was lunging him one day working on his canter transitions and he just suddenly neighed, flung himself into the fence, staggered and dropped dead at my feet.
 I just couldn’t believe it and sat with him lying in my arms for two hours before being dragged inside.
 He was one of the most magnificent horses I have even had the privilege of seeing, let alone riding.
 He was just amazing in every way and such a huge loss both to the breeding program and to me personally.”

 While she was recovering from yet another set back, the ESB progeny were starting to make their mark in national and international competitions.
 There were a number competing at the FEI level, but the day that Kirby Park Irish Jester won the silver team medal at the Beijing Olympics, Vanessa knew that her hard work and determination had paid off.
 “I didn’t allow myself to think about it until they had won, it was way too emotional.”
 In between the team medal and the individual round, Vanessa received an email from her mother saying “Congratulations, we are so proud of you and I am so ashamed for not supporting you more.”
 Vanessa was so pleased for Megan Jones and her family saying, “they have all worked very hard and sacrificed a lot to achieve such success”.